-Affine frequency division multiplexing (AFDM), which is another recently proposed chirp-based waveform, multiplexes information symbols in the discrete affine Fourier transform (DAFT) domain \cite{Bemani_AFDM_21ICC,Bemani_AFDMEqualization_22}.
+Affine frequency division multiplexing (AFDM), which is another recently proposed chirp-based waveform, multiplexes information symbols based on the discrete affine Fourier transform (DAFT) \cite{Bemani_AFDM_21ICC,Bemani_AFDMEqualization_22}.
 The AFDM symbol can be tailored to match the channel profiles through waveform parameter optimization, enabling the separation of all channel paths in the discrete affine Fourier domain.
-Consequently, AFDM is capable of maximizing both the time and frequency diversity gains in doubly selective channels.
+Consequently, AFDM is capable of maximizing both time and frequency diversity gains over doubly selective channels.
 The bit error rate (BER) performance of AFDM was shown to be better than that of OFDM and the same as that of OTFS for doubly selective channels \cite{Bemani_AFDM_21ICC,Bemani_AFDM_TWC}.
-Moreover, AFDM has less channel estimation overhead and lower complexity compared with OTFS \cite{Bemani_AFDM_TWC,AFDMChannelEstimation_ICCC_2022}.
-Due to its advantages of decoupling delay and Doppler shift in the fast time axis, AFDM waveform was studied to sense target information in integrated sensing and communications systems \cite{AFDMwithISAC_ISWC_2022}.
-Synchronization is a challenge in developing practical communication systems \cite{TimeFrequencySynchro_2015}, especially when dealing with a doubly dispersive channel.
-However, to the best of our knowledge, there is no work on the time and frequency offset estimation for AFDM systems so far.
+Moreover, AFDM has less channel estimation overhead and lower complexity than OTFS \cite{Bemani_AFDM_TWC,AFDMChannelEstimation_ICCC_2022}.
+Due to its advantages of decoupling delay, the AFDM waveform was studied to sense target information in integrated sensing and communications systems \cite{AFDMwithISAC_ISWC_2022}.
+Synchronization is a challenge in developing practical communication systems, especially when dealing with a doubly dispersive channel \cite{TimeFrequencySynchro_2015}.
+However, to the best of our knowledge, there is no work on the time and frequency offset estimation for the synchronization of AFDM systems so far.